multixscale/cvmfs-tutorial-hpc-best-practices/docs/access/stratum1.md

 ### Installing CernVM-FS server

-Start with installing the `cvmfs-server` package which provides the CernVM-FS client component.
+Start with installing the `cvmfs-server` package which provides the CernVM-FS server tools.

 Although we won't actually use the functionality that requires it, we also need to install a package that provides the `mod_wsgi` Apache adapter module.